 LSVT BIG® and LSVT LOUD®

-Many First State Rehab At Home physical and occupational therapists are certified in LSVT BIG and the speech language pathologist are certified in LSVT LOUD.
+Many First State Rehab At Home physical and occupational therapists are certified in LSVT BIG and the speech-language pathologist are certified in LSVT LOUD.
 Tom Gangemi, one of the Founders of First State, has been an LSVT BIG faculty member since 2011.
 He has trained thousands of clinicians in this special clinical protocol and has treated hundreds of people with Parkinson’s Disease.

 LSVT BIG is a standardized treatment protocol that is customized to the unique goals of each person including both gross and fine motor skills.
 LSVT BIG can be adapted or progressed in order to meet each person’s needs across a range of disease severity and presenting impairments.

-Research on LSVT BIG has documented improved ratings on tests of motor functioning of people with Parkinson’s Disease including:
+Research on LSVT BIG has documented improved ratings on tests of the motor functioning of people with Parkinson’s Disease including: